FishyByte/SushiRNG/README.md

 to help me install openCV on the Pi.

 ### Install BitStream
+For this project we used the python package Bitstream 2.0.3.
+Information about bitstream can be located [here](https://pypi.python.org/pypi/bitstream/2.0.3).
+Please follow the instructions from that website.

 ## Mobile Application
 See our application [Fish Fate](https://github.com/FishyByte/FishFate).
 Which uses